aryanraj2713/Java-Codes-Collection/README.md

 # Java-Codes-Collection
 My personal java practice codes.
 Do check them out.
+Any suggestions and contributions are welcome.